Best RTX 3090 graphics card 2023

 The RTX 3090 is a hugely powerful card, meaning it needs a hefty cooling solution to match.
 Luckily, this is where most GPU AIBs excel, in the cooling department.

 Lastly, we have the physical size (and weight) of the GPU.
 The RTX is one of, if not the biggest GPU we’ve seen – aptly named the BFGPU by Jensen himself.
+But now surpassed by the Ada cards and their ever-growing power of them.

 If you’re happy with the price and performance that the RTX 3090 comes equipped with, the next thing you need to consider is whether or not your PC case has the capacity to accommodate such a beast.